toraOzawa/MathematicalMusings/README.md

 <br/> <br/>

 # [Blog](Blog)
-Startings of some "blog like" posts.
+Startings of some short "blog like" posts.
 <br/> <br/>

 # [Writing](Writing)